rakshitha123/TSForecasting/README.md

 | lambdas                       | boxcox lambdas                 |

 # Integration of New Forecasting Models
 We also provide a simple interface for you to add other statistical, machine learning and deep learning models which we have not implemented in this framework.
-Please follow the below steps for new forecasting models integrations.
+Please follow the below steps if you want to integrate a new forecasting model.
 Once, you integrate a new forecasting model, you can send us a pull request, so that we can integrate your implementation to our framework.
-You can also send the evaluation results of your new models if you would like to publish them in our [website](https://forecastingdata.org/).

 ## Integration of New Statistical Models